pivovarit/pivovarit/workshops/java-contemporary/workshop.md

 # Contemporary Java Development

 In this course, attendees learn how to leverage modern Java 8+ features.
-This workshops can last anywhere between 1-5 days depending on the desired scope.
+These workshops can last anywhere between 1-5 days, depending on the desired scope.

-The workshop is modular and tailored to meet the specific needs of your team.
-We begin with a complimentary assessment to understand your goals and expectations, ensuring the content is aligned with your needs.
+The workshop is modular and tailored to meet your team's specific needs.
+We begin with a complimentary assessment to understand your goals and expectations and ensure the content is aligned with them.

 Key learning points:
 - JVM internal improvements